 A few other side effects that you may notice, include more subdued behavior than usual, appearing as if they are feeling a little bruised or sore, and a temporary lack of appetite.

 Feeding Your Pet After Surgery

 A general anesthetic could cause your pet to feel a little queasy, and lose its appetite.
 When it's time to feed your pet after surgery try offering your pet a light meal (1/4 or 1/2 of the regular meal) such as chicken and rice which can be easier to digest than regular store-bought pet food.
-You can expect your pet to regain their appetite within about 24 hours following surgery, at which time they should gradually return to eating their regular diet.
+You can expect your pet to regain its appetite within about 24 hours following surgery, at which time it should gradually return to eating its regular diet.